Kitware/CMake/Help/manual/cmake-developer.7.rst

 The command-line help processor supports the following constructs defined by reStructuredText, Sphinx, and a CMake extension to Sphinx.

+..
+ Note: This list must be kept consistent with the cmRST implementation.

 CMake Domain directives
  Directives defined in the `CMake Domain`_ for defining CMake documentation objects are printed in command-line help output as